hzi-braunschweig/SORMAS-Stats-next-gen/README.md

 ```
 docker run -p 0.0.0.0:3838:3838 -v /local_path_to_app/shiny-server.conf:/etc/shiny-server/shiny-server.conf hzibraunschweig/sormas-stats:latest
 ```
 If you like to provide a custom shiny-server.conf you can map this as a volume.
-Example shiny-server.conf:
+For example shiny-server.conf:

  ```
  # Instruct Shiny Server to run applications as the user "shiny"